pparuzel/neural-network/README.md

 **fifa/nn.py** is a single-layer Neural Network.

 For activation function I used *ReLU* so for some random weights a restart will be needed as the net will most likely overshoot the minima.
-Error function is a simple as possible. *Squared loss function* was applied.
+Error function is as simple as possible. *Squared loss function* was applied.

 ## Predicting sum of two values
 Same was put into **sumation/nn.py**.
 The goal of this NN is to predict the sum of two values.